 When she became a Christian, she tried to take charge of her life.
 She wanted to be a real Christian, not just a garden-variety believer.
 But the harder she tried, the more she failed.

 Then followed a pivotal prayer of self-surrender.
 She did not say, "I put the unknown bundle on the altar" nor did she sing, "I Surrender All."
-Instead, as she reported in Plan B: Further Thoughts on Faith, she said, "I told God I was taking my sticky fingers off the steering wheel, and that God could be the driver and I would be just another bozo on the bus."
+Instead, as she reported in Plan B: Further Thoughts on Faith, "I told God I was taking my sticky fingers off the steering wheel, and that God could be the driver and I would be just another bozo on the bus."

-Have you ever heard a better prayer of self-surrender'
+Have you ever heard a better prayer of self-surrender?

 The secret of the holy life is self-surrender.
 Always has been, always will be.